 The plan coming into Sunday was simple: Stop Matt Forte.
 Well, not such a simple task.
 Forte is the backbone of the Bears' offense.
 As he goes, so does the rest of the team.
 And he went on Sunday.
 Forte was all over the field, involved in all phases of the offense — running, passing, blocking, scoring, you name it.
 And when the Falcons tried to shut Forte down, quarterback Jay Cutler went to his wide receivers, who found seams in the Falcons zone looks.

-One of the few offensive bright spots for the Falcons was running back Devonta Freeman, who looked in top form.
+One of the few offensive bright spots for the Falcons was running back Michael Turner, who looked in top form.
 Turner eclipsed the 100-yards-rushing mark and broke off a couple of big chunks, including a nice 53-yarder to start the second half.
 Turner was also an effective part of the passing game, picking up a couple catches for close to 50 yards.

 Hester in the Mix

 The talk all week among the media was how the Falcons were going to go about keeping prolific punt and kick returner Devin Hester from doing damage on special teams.
 What head coach Mike Smith knew that the rest of us didn't was just how impressive Hester can be as a receiver, and Smitty talked about it early in the week.
 Hester showed why he's a good option in any phase of the game with a 53-yard catch and run in the third quarter to set up the touchdown that all but sealed the Falcons fate Sunday.

 Last year against Cleveland, one of the biggest plays of the first half of the season occurred when defensive end Kroy Biermann tipped a pass, dove to make the interception, dusted himself off and ran into the end zone.
 Biermann almost repeated that Sunday at Chicago, picking off a pass tipped by Abraham and returning it 50 yards for six points.
 That's two interceptions and two touchdowns for Biermann in his career.